‘Real Houswives’ Wish Andy Cohen Happy 50th Birthday As Cohen Shares Photo Of Toned Body To Celebrate

 Andy Cohen, the mastermind behind the Real Housewives franchises, is celebrating his 50th birthday.
-And he, along with plenty of his housewives pals are celebrating the milestone birthday.
+And he, along with plenty of his housewives pals, are celebrating the milestone birthday.

 In a post on his own Instagram account yesterday, the Bravo personality celebrated the big five-o by posting a photo of himself walking his dog in West Village, New York.
 In the snapshot, Cohen is all smiles for the camera as he shows off his incredibly fit body in a vintage blue cut-off t-shirt and short black shorts.
 His toned arms and insanely fit legs are fully on display in the picture.

-To complete the sexy look, Cohen rocks a pair of flip flops and aviator sunglasses.
-Andy received an overwhelming amount of support on his 50th birthday photo post, with over 282,000 likes as well as 16,000 plus comments.
-Many fans simply wished Cohen a Happy Birthday while countless other fans chimed in to let Andy know how amazing he looks in the snapshot.
+To complete the sexy look, Cohen rocks a pair of flip-flops and aviator sunglasses.
+Andy received an overwhelming amount of support on his 50th birthday photo post, with more than 282,000 likes as well as 16,000 plus comments.
+Many fans simply wished Cohen a happy birthday while countless other fans chimed in to let Andy know how amazing he looks in the snapshot.

 “Happy birthday Andy!
 Mazel Tov!
 50 looks awesome on you.”